thimpat/to-esm/README.md

 > **demo.mjs** is the entrypoint.

-All of the connected files are automatically loaded by the browser.
+All of the related files are automatically loaded by the browser.
 <br/>

 </details>